 Your first few years of payments on a fixed-rate loan are applied primarily toward interest.
 As you pay on the loan, more of your payment is applied to principal.

-Borrowers might choose a fixed-rate loan in order to lock in a low interest rate.
-Borrowers choose these types of loans when interest rates are low and they wish to lock in at this low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at a favorable rate.
-Call Statewide Funding at (415) 456-7802 to learn more.
+You can choose a fixed-rate loan to lock in a low interest rate.
+People choose these types of loans when interest rates are low and they want to lock in the low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to assist you in locking a fixed-rate at a good rate.
+Call Statewide Funding at (415) 456-7802 for details.

-Most programs feature a cap that protects you from sudden monthly payment increases.
-Your ARM may feature a cap on interest rate increases over the course of a year.
-For example: no more than a couple percent a year, even though the index the rate is based on goes up by more than two percent.
-Your loan may feature a "payment cap" that instead of capping the interest rate directly, caps the amount the payment can go up in a given period.
-Plus, almost all adjustable programs feature a "lifetime cap" — your interest rate won't exceed the cap amount.
+Most programs feature a "cap" that protects borrowers from sudden monthly payment increases.
+There may be a cap on how much your interest rate can go up in one period.
+For example: no more than two percent per year, even though the index the rate is based on increases by more than two percent.
+Sometimes an ARM features a "payment cap" which ensures your payment will not go above a fixed amount in a given year.
+In addition, the great majority of ARM programs have a "lifetime cap" — this cap means that your rate can never exceed the capped percentage.

 ARMs most often feature the lowest, most attractive rates toward the start.
 They usually guarantee the lower interest rate for an initial period that varies greatly.
 You've probably read about 5/1 or 3/1 ARMs.
-In these loans, the initial rate is fixed for three or five years.
-It then adjusts every year.
-These types of loans are fixed for a certain number of years (3 or 5 years, then adjust.
-These loans are usually best for borrowers who anticipate moving within three or five years.
-These types of adjustable rate loans benefit borrowers who plan to sell their house or refinance before the loan adjusts.
+In these loans, the initial rate is set for three or five years.
+After this period it adjusts every year.
+These kinds of loans are fixed for a certain number of years (3 or 5), then they adjust.
+Loans like this are usually best for borrowers who expect to move in three or five years.
+These types of adjustable rate loans most benefit borrowers who will move before the loan adjusts.

 Have questions about mortgage loans?
 Call us at (415) 456-7802.
 It's our job to answer these questions and many others, so we're happy to help!